hansliss/multimon-ng/README.md

 NUL and some other termination characters at the end of Alpha strings are now removed, as specified in the standard.

 Logging is now done in multiple ways:
-* The original "verbprintf()" logging to stdout is intact, but has been complemented with a file log that includes today's day in the file name, to produce a new logfile every day.
+* The original "verbprintf()" logging to stdout is intact, but has been complemented with a file log that includes today's date in the file name, to produce a new logfile every day.
 See TODO.
 * There is a debug log that logs received POCSAG words including frame and word-within-frame number, as well as CRC and parity check results, end of batch, acquired sync, and the received message.
-This is useful for verifying that the decoder logic is working properly.
+This is useful for verifying that the decoder logic is working properly, and to figure out exactly what goes wrong when it doesn't.
-* There is one additional log, a CSV file that just contains all received raw words, frame number word-in-frame, crc check and parity check, comma-separated.
+* There is one additional log, a CSV file that just contains all received raw words, frame number, word in frame, crc check and parity check, comma-separated.
 From this you can extract sequences of words for analysis with other programs.
+Notice that any word with MSB set is a message word, all others are either address words, SYNC or IDLE.

-The latter logfiles are optional ("-D" and "-W", respectively) and they both contain timestamps on every line.
+The latter two logfiles are optional ("-D" and "-W", respectively) and they both contain timestamps on every line.

 ### TODO
 * Improve the logging options to better accommodate running multimon-ng (for POCSAG) as a background daemon.
+Make stdout output optional and make it possible to log to a single logfile instead of one per day.
 * Implement a UDP listener and make multimon-ng accept sample rate as a command-line option, to make it possible to receive data directly from a UDP radio/audio source.

 2021, Hans Liss (Hans@Liss.pp.se) & Fredrik Liss

+Original README
 ---------------------------------------------------
 multimon-ng is the successor of multimon.
 It decodes the following digital transmission modes: